Luke 2:41-52 (NRSV)

 His mother treasured all these things in her heart.
 The statement about Mary in this last part of v.
 51 softens the portrait of Mary.
 She may have been amazed at what Jesus did.
 She may not have understood what he said of himself.
 She may even have reproached him.
 However, she is responsive to the mystery that surrounds him.
 Her lack of understanding is not permanent.
 By stressing her lack of understanding in v.
 50, Luke is faithful to history; Luke makes it clear that no one understood the Christology of Jesus as God's Son until after the resurrection.
 By stressing Mary's retention of the things that happened, puzzling to understand their meaning.
 Luke is giving us a perceptive theological insight into history: there was continuity from the infant Jesus to the boy Jesus to the Jesus of the ministry to the risen Jesus.
 Further, when Christian disciples like Mary believed in Jesus as God's Son after the resurrection; they were finding adequate expression for intuitions that had begun long before.
 52 Jesus increased in wisdom and in years, and in divine and human favor.
 Jesus is growing, the New Testament portraying Jesus “very man,” that is, struggling to obey, seeking, and finding.
 Here, it refers to growth in wisdom.
 We receive indication that Jesus had a very human, inner life, but Luke gives us little upon which to reflect.

-Barth thinks this story begins in the style of the patriarchs.
+This story begins in the style of the patriarchs.
 The parents of Jesus go up every year to the Passover festival at Jerusalem.
 They go when he is twelve.
-They still guide him and he renders obedience to them.
+They still guide him, and he renders obedience to them.
 This story interrupts that relationship.
 Its basis is a much higher relationship that challenges the earthly relationship.
 The child causes them agitation by disappearing from their sight.
 Without their knowledge and against their will, he has remained in the temple.
 Now, he directs his questions to strange teachers, rather than his parents.
 What has become of honor to the parents?
 The mother is clearly offended.
 Is it possible to honor parents against their will?
-It appears the answer is affirmative.
+The answer is affirmative.
 His parents are the representatives of God to him, but they should not have been surprised at where he was.
 This was how he honored them.
 When the text says that Jesus returned to Nazareth to them and was subject to them, we are not to read that he has moved from disobedience to obedience, but that he has remained obedient throughout.
 He did honor his parents by what he did.
-We still obey human authority, of course, but we do so recognizing that God transcends all authority.
-Mary ponders these things, while not yet grasping their significance.[6]
+We still obey human authority, of course, but we do so as we recognize that God transcends all authority.
+Mary ponders these things, while not yet grasping their significance.[8]

 Luke wants us to ask, “Who is this boy?”
 This story tells us how special this 12-year-old boy was.
 It hints at a sense of calling early in the life of Jesus, foreshadowing moments in his adult life.
 The call of God was already active in his life.
 Even at that, though, Jesus was still growing and still in need of parenting.